couchbase-examples/couchbase-tutorials/tutorial/markdown/java/spring-data.md

 - If the airline is not found in the database, the `AirlineService` may throw a `DocumentNotFoundException`.
 - In case the airline is not found, the `AirlineController` responds with an HTTP status code of `404` (Not Found).

-These detailed workflows provide a comprehensive understanding of how each route is handled by the controller, service, and repository components in your Spring Data project.
+These detailed workflows provide a comprehensive understanding of how each mapping is handled by the controller, service, and repository components in your Spring Data project.

 ## Custom SQL++ Queries